 Figure 35.
-Ignition Key (Off
+Ignition Key (Off)

-Locate the brown and blue/yellow wires joined together at the back of the control box, tucked inside the split loom.
-Remove heat shrink covering the brown and blue/ yellow wires (Figure 36).
+To trigger the flash code on machines built in 2018 or 2019, locate the brown and blue/yellow wires joined together at the back of the control box, tucked inside the split loom.
+Remove heat shrink covering the brown and blue/yellow wires (Figure 36).